ejmahler/SplineLibrary/docs/SplineAPI.md

 The behavior when the T value is out of range is the same as for the getPosition method.

-#### Vector3D getCurvature(t) const
+#### getCurvature(t)
 This method interpolates the position, the first derivative of position (AKA the tangent), the second derivative of position (AKA the curvature), and returns a struct containing all three.
-There is no way to compute only the curvature.
+While it's possible to compute only the curvature, the API doesn't support it, in the interest of simplifying the API.

 The interpolated curvature is sometimes continuous - see the [Spline Types](SplineTypes.md) entry for your chosen spline type to find out whether or not its curvature is continuous.